Coming 2026: Maple Fest

 How to buy our maple syrup?

 If you're looking to buy our locally made syrup, feel free to visit our office during business hours to purchase a bottle.
+If our farm stand is out, check the inventory there first to self serve purchase a bottle.
 We also offer it for sale in our cabin during the Christmas season.